What Popular Nintendo Game Was Originally Titled “Dream Factory: Heart-Pounding Panic”?

 Answer: Super Mario Bros.
 2

 Super Mario Bros.
 2 proved to be so insanely difficult that players hated it and it was panned for release outside of Japan.
-Instead, a Nintendo game called Dream Factory: Heart-Pounding Panic about children who are sucked into a magical book wherein both the children and their parents work together to free them from the surreal Arabian-inspired dream world was chosen to use.
+Instead, a Nintendo game called Dream Factory: Heart-Pounding Panic (Yume Kojo: Doki Doki Panic) about twins who are kidnapped by a magical book’s villain, wherein the twins’ parents, their brother, and their brother’s girlfriend enter the surreal Arabian-inspired dream world of the book to rescue them was chosen as the base for the sequel.

-The sprites were reworked, the artwork was tweaked, and the title changed, but at its heart the Western version of Super Mario Bros.
-2 is the bizarre dream world of Dream Factory.
-Super Mario fans curious about trying their hand at what could have been can download Super Mario: The Lost Levels through the Nintendo Wii Virtual Console service.
+The sprites were reworked, the artwork was tweaked, and the title changed, but at its heart, the international version of Super Mario Bros.
+2 is the bizarre dream world of Dream Factory: Heart-Pounding Panic.
+Super Mario fans curious about trying their hand at what could have been can download Super Mario: The Lost Levels through the Nintendo Switch Online Service.